 Please call your individual insurance carrier to inquire about coverage for dental services and any stipulations they may have to ensure timely payment.

 The Dental Clinic is not “in-network” with any dental insurance plan (including Delta Dental).
+However, you will find that our pricing is reasonable, and we are glad to file your insurance.

 The United Healthcare student health insurance plan does not cover most dental care.
 It basically is a catastrophic policy that only covers damage to sound natural teeth due to accident.